Inca trail to Machu Picchu – a complete guide!

 - Safety pins.

-- Snacks – Ensure you carry sufficient chocolates and some eateries to munch on.
+- Trail snacks – Ensure you carry sufficient chocolates, dry fruits, and some eateries to munch on.

 - Camera, batteries, and memory cards.